liana-p/indie-game-store/README.md

 This template uses **free/cheap cloud services** to perform the following tasks:

+- [Astro](https://astro.build) Not a cloud service, but the framework used to build the website.
+If you want to find out how something works in this, Astro docs will likely be your friend.
 - Web hosting: [Vercel](https://vercel.com) (free tier)
 - Payment processing: [Stripe](https://stripe.com) (2.9% + $0.30 per transaction, 0.5% for VAT handling)
 - Email delivery: [Resend](https://resend.com) (free for 3,000 emails/month, then $20/month for 50,000 emails)